Security - How to Protect your Computer from Theft

 - Record your computer's serial number and MAC addresses.
 They are the most useful information to help track down your computer.

 - Back up your data.
 Most victims of theft lost their data because it was not backed up.
 You can always buy another computer, but you can't buy back your 50 page thesis paper.

 - Departmental computers with sensitive data may need to be encrypted.
-Inquire with your departmental technologists about Symantec Endpoint Encryption.
+Inquire with your departmental technologists.